 Examples of local ethics authorities in different universities:

-Which type of manuscripts are required to declare "Ethical Approval Code"?
+Which type of manuscripts are required to declare an "Ethical Approval Code"?

-The below table describes the requirement of approval code and informed consent in different types of manuscript.
+The table below describes the requirement for approval code and informed consent in different types of manuscripts.

 Manuscript Type |